01 of 04

 How you cut them really depends on how you're going to use them.

-- For dishes where the pieces of leek show up in the dish like Green Garlic and Leek Risotto, make sure to chop the leek finely and evenly.
+- For dishes where the pieces of leek show up in the dish like Green Garlic and Leek Risotto, make sure to chop the leek finely and evenly much as pictured above.

-- For dishes where there are a lot of leeks, such as Leek Tart or Potato Leek Gratin, make sure to slice them thinly or mince them so their often fibrous... texture doesn't get in the way.
+- For dishes where there are a lot of leeks, such as Leek Tart or Potato...
+Leek Gratin, make sure to slice them thinly or mince them so their often fibrous texture doesn't get in the way—even smaller than pictured wouldn't be the worst idea.